 We see young people at Alder Hey Children’s Hospital and Alder Park, which is in Waterloo in Sefton.

 What kinds of things do you help with?

-Young people that are struggling with eating This may be because they feel they lost control how much they eat, or because food dominates their live or perhaps they make themselves sick after eating.
+Young people that are struggling with eating.
+This may be because they feel they lost control over how much they eat, or because food dominates their lives, or perhaps they make themselves sick after eating.

 What do you offer?

 Mental and physical health assessment.
 Family therapy, individual therapy, dietetic advice, psychiatry reviews and advice.